 The Academy entered into a seven-year contract with Grand Valley State University Board of Trustees to charter a public school academy on July 1, 2012, effective July 1, 2012 through June 30, 2019.
 The contract requires the Academy to act exclusively as a governmental agency and not undertake any action inconsistent with its status as an entity authorized to receive state school aid funds pursuant to the State Constitution.
 Grand Valley State University Board of Trustees is the fiscal agent for the Academy and is responsible for overseeing the Academy's compliance with the contract and all applicable laws.
 The Academy pays the Grand Valley State University Board of Trustees 3 percent of State aid as an administrative fee.
-The total administrative fee paid through June 30, 2018 to the Grand Valley State University Board of Trustees was approximately \$19,606.
+The total administrative fee paid through June 30, 2019 to the Grand Valley State University Board of Trustees was approximately \$16,500.
+The Academy changes its name to Faxon Academy and entered into a three-year contract with Saginaw Valley State University Board of Control to charter a public school academy on July 1, 2019, effective July 1, 2019 through June 30, 2022.